 The following video shows our real-time source separation demo in our varechoic sound studio.

 Modern speech communication devices like smartphones and hearing devices are used in many different environments.
 Particularly in noisy and reverberant environments communication devices, hearing devices and acoustic human-machine interfaces still exhibit limited performance.
 This can be very annoying, for instance if hearing aid users are unable to follow a conversation, e.g. in a noisy restaurant.
-Also automatic speech recognition for human-machine interfaces severly suffer performance when employed in noisy and reverberant environments.
+Also automatic speech recognition for human-machine interfaces severly suffers from performance degradation when employed in noisy and reverberant environments.

 Our group works on developing robust solutions to reduce additive noise and mend the negative effects of reverberation.
-For this we employ methods from statistical signal processing and machine learning.